 Don't miss a story.
 Get our investigations and reporters’ insights delivered to your inbox.

 Dr. Paloma Marin-Nevarez graduated in the middle of the pandemic.
 We follow the rookie doctor through her first months working on the front lines.

 Baseball’s home run surge in the late ’90s and early 2000s was fueled by anabolic steroids.
 But fans didn’t want to hear the difficult truth about their heroes – and Major League Baseball refused to deal with a growing scandal.

 Thirty years ago, a fight over old-growth forests and the spotted owl forever transformed the way we see – and fight over – the natural world.

-Sports, theater and concert fans are itching for events to start happening again.
+Sports, theater and concert fans are excited venues are opening up again.
 So are clever ticket sellers who cash in on unsuspecting customers.

 The future of warfare is seen in computer algorithms that enable weapons to decide what to hit – and therefore whom to kill.